Power Train Problems of Chevrolet Suburban - part 1

 Transmission has to be replaced due to transmission slipping and delayed shifting under heat and prolonged highway driving.
 This issue also causes sudden hard shifting, hard breaking, shaking of the steering wheel, along with grinding of gears!! this is a safety issue to to no warning signs at all along with a sudden drop in speed and power!! while driving on the interstate or highway this sudden change can cause the vehicles behind you to rear end you or cause a pile up!!! the driver has no control of vehicle when these issues happen!! a loss in control due to shaking of the steering wheel is a huge issue!!! lack of shifting or hard shifting causes a sudden stop of vehicle with no warning signs while driving!! it is going to cause a crash!!!! these are serious and dangerous issues that gm will not do a recall for!! gm is aware of the issues due to Suburban, tahoe and silverado vehicles in the year models 2018-2023 having this reoccurring issue!!!
 I recall needs to be done to save someone’s life!!!!!
 I have only had my Suburban for 8 months!!
 I was not made aware of this issue at all!!!!!! this also causes rough idle!!!!!!!!.

-all problems of the 2018 Chevrolet Suburban
+18 Power Train problem of the 2022 Chevrolet Suburban

 Engine coolant control valve sticking and causing the fan to run continuously. (p1098).
 Seems to be an issue with several people.